UNITED STATES

 Chief Financial Officer & Senior Vice President, The GEO Group, Inc.

-Well, we’re going to make additional paydowns on debt in the third quarter.
+Well, were going to make additional paydowns on debt in the third quarter.

 Jordan Neil Hymowitz